 The telling moment in this view of the play comes shortly after, when Garcin beats on the door, demanding to be let out, and the door opens.
 He and the women are then faced with the choice of leaving or staying.
 After brief consideration, each of them chooses to stay, and they close the door.
 They then rationalize their decision along the lines of the devil you know is better than the one you don’t know, but it is clear they are committed to staying where and how they are.
 They don’t want to change, and this is their free choice.
 This commitment is an instance of ontological cowardice and bad faith in Sartrean terms.

-“Bad faith” and “the look” are essentially two sides of the same coin.
+“Bad faith” and “the gaze” are essentially two sides of the same coin.
 Both are violations of the Sartrean principle that we are all caught up in a perpetual stream of becoming.
 But seeing things in terms of “bad faith” forces you to take responsibility for where and what you are, and for making choices about what and where you will be next.
-Seeing things in terms of “the look” gives you a way to rationalize doing nothing, and resigning yourself to the status quo.
+Seeing things in terms of “the gaze” gives you a way to rationalize doing nothing, and resigning yourself to the status quo.
 It can be a cop out, and an instance of bad faith, as I think it is for the characters in this play.
 Sartrean existentialism means that we are never a fixed and finished product, and that we are continually having to choose what we become next, whether we and others want to recognize it or not.

 Existentialism and the Human Condition: Resignation or Resistance?